Skip to content

 MultiPoint

-In this example we transform a MultiPoint to a MultiPoint.
+In this example we use a transformer to transform a multi-geometry.

 }